nikhil-nuCS/veryableCodingChallenge/README.md

 ###### Unit Testing
 - A few unit test cases have been written to test different views and perform unit testing on the logic.
 - The purpose is to demonstrate the use of mockable classes and the XCTest framework.

+###### Observations
+- According to the Wireframe, the gray colors used for the text and background have a HEX value of #7E7E7E and #4A4A4A.
+The colors present in the app in the Assets folder were #7D7D7D and #494949.
+I have used the ones available in the app.